-- Ensuring that the DDAT brand continues to represent something that is distinctively Christian within this professional context and as community schools join the Trust. - Keep the focus on rigorous school improvement as set out in our 3 level approach so that all schools remain or become good or better. - Managing growth and resisting the temptation to grow too quickly. - Managing the vagaries of school demand to join DDAT in an ever changing and diverse local and national context - Building capacity of our own staff team so that DDAT are able to provide the high-quality services expected by schools on joining. - Developing and maintaining positive links with Unions - Ensuring that the continuing professional development for all of our staff team is up to date and relevant. - COVID- Ensuring safe and effective practice safeguarding the welfare of all pupils and staff.
+- Ensuring that the DDAT brand continues to represent something that is distinctively Christian within this professional context and as community schools join the Trust. - Keep the focus on rigorous school improvement as set out in our 3 level approach so that all schools remain or become good or better. - Managing growth and resisting the temptation to grow too quickly. - Managing the vagaries of school demand to join DDAT in an ever changing and diverse local and national context. - Building capacity of our own staff team so that DDAT are able to provide the high-quality services expected by schools on joining. - Developing and maintaining positive links with Unions - Ensuring that the continuing professional development for all of our staff team is up to date and relevant. - COVID- Ensuring safe and effective practice safeguarding the welfare of all pupils and staff. - Developing further hub models and centralisation of services - Merger of DDAT 2 to DDAT to create 1 single large trust.